 Stress: The Silent Trigger

 Stress – Something that is under looked in today’s world, where life seems to be on the fast track.
-There are issues which affect us on a physical, mental and emotional level which I think are quite important to give attention to.
+There are issues that affect us on a physical, mental and emotional level which I think are quite important to give attention to.
 This post will be focusing on just that, in relation to stress, anxiety and other conditions we hear about and may not know the depth of.
-Although life has seemingly become fast moving, mainly due to the advances of technology, I find that people, myself most definitely included, find that our bodies must also keep up with the same pace that life is at.
+Although life has seemingly become fast-moving, mainly due to the advances of technology, I find that people, myself most definitely included, find that our bodies must also keep up with the same pace that life is at.

 Although yes, from the aspect of productivity and mainly from a business aspect, we are expected to all give a high-quality product or service so that consumers would be satisfied by both the end result as well as the fast delivery, I think it is important to take a look at the long-term costs that we may have to face when we push ourselves harder than we should.